Friday, March 7, 2025, 8:00 pm

 What would it mean for us to “dwell together in unity”?

 Dwell Together takes its name from Psalm 133: "How pleasant it is for brethren to dwell together in unity."
-It’s the final line from Leonard Bernstein’s Chichester Psalms, which will be presented in conversation with the Pittsburgh premiere of Joel Thompson’s powerful The Seven Last Words of The Unarmed, Julia Perry’s heart wrenching Stabat Mater, and other choral works.
+It’s the final line from Leonard Bernstein’s Chichester Psalms, which was presented in conversation with the Pittsburgh premiere of Joel Thompson’s powerful The Seven Last Words of The Unarmed, Julia Perry’s heart wrenching Stabat Mater, and other choral works.

 Dwell Together isn’t just sentiment, it’s a powerful call to action.